 Topic Number 453 - Bad Debt Deduction

 If someone owes you money that you can't collect, you may have a bad debt.
-For a discussion of what constitutes a valid debt, refer to Publication 550, Investment Income and Expenses, and Publication 535, Business Expenses.
+For a discussion of what constitutes a valid debt, refer to Publication 550, Investment Income and Expenses and Publication 535, Business Expenses.
 Generally, to deduct a bad debt, you must have previously included the amount in your income or loaned out your cash.
 If you're a cash method taxpayer (most individuals are), you generally can't take a bad debt deduction for unpaid salaries, wages, rents, fees, interests, dividends, and similar items.
 For a bad debt, you must show that at the time of the transaction you intended to make a loan and not a gift.
 If you lend money to a relative or friend with the understanding the relative or friend may not repay it, you must consider it as a gift and not as a loan, and you may not deduct it as a bad debt.

 There are two kinds of bad debts – business and nonbusiness.

 Business Bad Debts - Generally, a business bad debt is a loss from the worthlessness of a debt that was either created or acquired in a trade or business or closely related to your trade or business when it became partly to totally worthless.
 A debt is closely related to your trade or business if your primary motive for incurring the debt is business related.
-You can deduct it on Form 1040, Schedule C.pdf, Profit or Loss from Business (Sole Proprietorship), or on your applicable business income tax return.
+You can deduct it on Form 1040, Schedule C.pdf, Profit or Loss from Business (Sole Proprietorship) or on your applicable business income tax return.

 The following are examples of business bad debts (if previously included in income):

-- Loans to clients and suppliers
+- Loans to clients, suppliers, distributors, and employees

 - Credit sales to customers, or